OmarA32/Human-Activity-Recognition-via-WiFi-CSI-using-Deep-Learning/README.md

 ## Overview
 This repository contains the codebase for a full-stack system that uses Wi-Fi Channel State Information (CSI) to classify and monitor human activities completely without cameras or wearables.
 The system leverages a Vision Transformer (ViT) for accurate activity recognition and features a complete user interface for real-time monitoring and notifications.

-Additionally, this project includes comprehensive scripts for synthetic data generation used to train, test, and expand the UT-HAR dataset.
+Additionally, this project includes scripts for synthetic data generation, which can be used to train, test, and expand the UT-HAR dataset.
+These scripts are located in the Synth data folder.
+To maintain compatibility with the original UT-HAR dataset, all generated arrays should be exported and saved as .csv files.

 This project is built upon the **SenseFi (WiFi-CSI-Sensing-Benchmark)** framework, expanding its core capabilities with advanced generative models and a complete GUI for practical HAR experiments.